<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1035411413176864&amp;ev=PageView&amp;noscript=1">

 Ricky's Situation: The Deductible is Too High

 Having a high deductible on a health insurance plan can create a significant financial burden for individuals and families just like Ricky.
-The medical care and expenses associated with an ER visit can quickly add up.
-This has left Ricky struggling to meet monthly premiums AND cover the out-of-pocket costs.
+The medical care and expenses associated with an ER visit can quickly add up leaving a normal family with some serious medical debt.
+As the bills trickled in, Ricky was left to struggle meeting both his monthly premiums AND the out-of-pocket costs from that night in the Emergency Room.
 Nevermind his other monthly costs.
-With increasing cost of medical services the health insurance companies have been slowly raising the out of pocket costs which can prevent individuals from accessing necessary medical treatments and care.
-Let's explore the challenges faced by individuals like Ricky when their health insurance deductible is high enough to impact your overall financial well-being.

 What Can I Do If My Health Insurance Deductible Is Too High